mainmatter/mainmatter.com/src/posts/2023-11-27-sveltekit-storybook.md

 ### `hrefs`

-By default every link will log an action to the Actions panel but if you want you can pass another property to the `sveltekit_experimental` parameter. `hrefs` is an object where every key is a string that should represent a link inside your Story, and the value is typed as such:
+By default, every link will log an action to the Actions panel, but if you want you can pass another property to the `sveltekit_experimental` parameter. `hrefs` is an object where every key is a string that should represent a link inside your Story, and the value is typed as such: